The Ephraim Historical Foundation’s 2021 summer season begins soon!

 In response to COVID-19, the EHF will be making a number of changes to ensure the safety of visitors, staff, and volunteers.

-Tours will be available through October 16, 2020, Wednesday-Friday at 10 a.m. and 2 p.m. and must be booked at least 24 hours in advance.
-Visitors have the option of riding the EHF’s new electric tram (limit four individuals) or walking (limit eight individuals) between museums.
-Masks will be required in the EHF museums and on the tram.
+Tours will be available through October 2021, Wednesday-Friday at 10 a.m. and 2 p.m. and must be booked at least 24 hours in advance.
+Visitors have the option of riding our new electric tram (limit four individuals) or walking (limit eight individuals) between museums.
+Masks are required throughout Door County.
+We will enforce mask wearing and social distancing in the our museums, and on the tram.
 The cost is $5 per person.
 Online reservations can be made at ephraim.org/reservations.

 History Speaks, the EHF’s annual lecture series, will feature online videos on a variety of historical topics.
 Click here for more information on our online programs.
 We have posted many videos of our past History Speaks Lectures on our YouTube page and are having daily conversations about historic Ephraim on our Facebook page.
 We have also added an online publication called the History Hub, and a bi-weekly Coffee and Zoom meeting so we can all stay in touch, from wherever we are.